22 Best Museums in Istanbul + Where to Eat Near Each One

 8. Galata Tower

 Included in the UNESCO World Heritage List, the tower dates back to the Byzantine Empire.
-It’s a favorite amongst tourists due to its panoramic view of Istanbul.
-It’s also considered a symbol of Istanbul’s skyline.
-Recently, restored a museum hosting exhibitions that depict a significant part of the history and culture of the city.
+It is a favorite among visitors for its panoramic view of Istanbul and is considered a symbol of the city’s skyline.
+Recently restored, it now houses a museum with exhibitions on the history and culture of the city.

 Visiting hours & admission: Galata Tower website